odrevet/yt-dlp-kivy/readme.md

-User interface for youtube-dl using the Kivy framework
+User interface for yt-dlp using the Kivy framework

 Documentation assume you are using Python 3 with pip 3.